-In his first three seasons as crew chief of the No. 24 Drive to End Hunger Chevrolet, Gustafson has coached Gordon to several milestones.
-In September 2011, Gordon captured his 85th career Cup victory and improved to third all-time.
+In his first four seasons as crew chief of the No. 24 Drive to End Hunger Chevrolet, Gustafson has coached Gordon to several milestones.
+In September 2011, Gordon captured his 85th career Cup victory and improved to third all-time in career NASCAR Sprint Cup victories.
 One year later, Gordon visited Victory Lane for the first time at Homestead-Miami Speedway in November 2012 and also recorded the first win for Hendrick Motorsports at the 1.5-mile oval.
-Combined, Gustafson and Gordon have scored six wins, 32 top-five finishes, 53 top-10s, and a eighth-place average finish in the Chase for the NASCAR Sprint Cup during the 2011-2013 seasons.
+In July 2014, Gordon earned a record fifth victory at Indianapolis Motor Speedway, and four months later earned Hendrick Motorsports’ 200th pole all-time.
+Combined, Gustafson and Gordon have scored 10 wins, 46 top-five finishes and 76 top-10s during the 2011-2014 seasons.

 Date of BirthAug 05, 1975